ValEmpire/jobtracker/README.md

 # Job Tracker

 A full stack web app for lighthouse students who wants to track their job searching.
-I built this app because there to solve issues of students tracking their job searches with their mentors.
+I built this app to solve issues of students tracking their job searches with their mentors.

 ## DEMO **[LIVE!](https://jobtracker-682cb.web.app/)**